 Alternatives: Some pizza places use healthier ingredients.
 Homemade pizzas can also be very healthy, as long as you choose wholesome ingredients.

 iii.
 White Bread:

 Bread is generally made from wheat, which contains the protein gluten.
-For this reason, all wheat-based breads are a bad idea for people who have celiac disease or gluten sensitivity.
-However, most commercial breads are unhealthy even for people who tolerate gluten.
+For this reason, all wheat-based bread is a bad idea for people who have celiac disease or gluten sensitivity.
+However, most commercial bread is unhealthy even for people who tolerate gluten.
 This is because the great majority of them are made from refined wheat, which is low in essential nutrients (empty calories) and leads to rapid spikes in blood sugar.

 Alternatives: For people who can tolerate gluten Ezekiel bread is an excellent choice.
-Whole grain bread is also definitely better (or “less better”) than white bread.
+Whole grain bread is also definitely better (or “less good”) than white bread.

 iv.
 Most Fruit Juices:

 Fruit juice is often assumed to be healthy, but this is a mistake.
 Many fruit juices are actually little more than fruit-flavored, sugar and water.
 It is true that the juice contains some antioxidants and vitamin C, but this must be weighed against a large amount of liquid sugar.
 In fact, fruit juice contains just as much sugar as a sugary drink like Coke or Pepsi, and sometimes even more.

 Alternatives: There are some fruit juices that have been shown to have health benefits despite the sugar content, such as pomegranate juice and blueberry juice.
 However, these should be considered as supplements, something you drink every day to quench thirst.
 Drink water instead.